-Employment Law For Employers
+Employment Law

-Since 2001, attorney Bruce Miller has been a Certified Specialist in Employment & Labor Law.
+Since 2002, attorney Bruce Miller has been a Certified Specialist in Employment & Labor Law.
 This is what he does—this is his specialty.
 If you need an attorney in the complex area of employment law, why trust your company’s future to anyone other than one who is a Certified Specialist in Employment Law?

-Discrimination
+- Discrimination -

 With the steady rise in the number of discrimination, harassment, and retaliation charges filed each year, employers must be more vigilant and pro-active than ever when it comes to their employment decisions.
 The Equal Employment Opportunity Commission (EEOC) continues to receive an increasing number of charges every year.
-According to the EEOC, there were 93,727 charges filed against employers in fiscal year 2013.
-Retaliation by employers continued to be the leading charge.
-The financial impact is significant – a record $372.1 million was obtained by the EEOC from employers through administrative enforcement and mediation.
-This figure does not include the amount awarded to private plaintiffs and the costs of defending such claims.

 Attorney Bruce Miller has extensive experience working with all types of discrimination cases, including sex, race, pregnancy, religion, national origin, age, and disability, along with issues involving equal pay, harassment, and retaliation.
 He stays on the forefront of new and innovative defenses in each of the key-protected categories.
-Drawing upon his thirty years of experience, attorney Bruce Miller provides strategic advice on unique issues that arise in administrative cases, including responses to individual charges of discrimination, conciliation, and formulating defenses to systemic investigations.
+Drawing upon his thirty-eight years of experience, attorney Bruce Miller provides strategic advice on unique issues that arise in administrative cases, including responses to individual charges of discrimination, conciliation, and formulating defenses to systemic investigations.
 His in-depth experience in civil cases brought by the EEOC enables him to develop effective approaches to defending against any EEOC litigation, whether it involves claims brought on behalf of individual claimants or class wide allegations of a pattern and practice of discrimination.

 Nearly all private, state, and federal employees are covered by a number of EEO laws, including:

-- Age Discrimination in Employment Act (ADEA): Prohibits discrimination against individuals forty (40) years of age or greater
+• Age Discrimination in Employment Act (ADEA): Prohibits discrimination against individuals forty (40) years of age or greater

-- Americans with Disabilities Act (ADA): Prohibits discrimination based on disability
+• Americans with Disabilities Act (ADA): Prohibits discrimination based on disability

-- Family and Medical Leave Act (FMLA): Prohibits discriminating against an employee for taking job-protected leave for family or medical reasons
+• Family and Medical Leave Act (FMLA): Prohibits discriminating against an employee for taking job-protected leave for family or medical reasons

-- Civil Rights Act of 1866: Prohibits discrimination based on race
+• Civil Rights Act of 1866: Prohibits discrimination based on race

 There are two types of discrimination: "disparate treatment" and "disparate impact."
 Disparate treatment is straightforward discrimination.
 Simply put, it is treating a person differently because of a protected class, like sex or race.
 Disparate treatment claims constitute the overwhelming majority of Title VII cases.
 As the United States Supreme Court has explained, disparate treatment is the most easily understood type of discrimination.
 Employees can claim that their employer has treated them less favorably than others because of their sex, race, religion, national origin, age, pregnancy, or disability.
 A disparate treatment claim may be shown through direct or circumstantial evidence of discrimination.